 If Connection.SupportsMultiCredit is TRUE the server MUST validate CreditCharge based on Length, as specified in section 3.3.5.2.5.
-If the validation fails, it MUST fail the read request with STATUS INVALID PARAMETER.
+If the validation fails, it MUST fail the read request with STATUS_INVALID_PARAMETER.

-If the server implements the SMB 3.0.2 or SMB 3.1.1 dialect, the read is being executed on a named pipe, and the SMB2_READFLAG_READ_UNBUFFERED bit is set in the Flags field, the server MUST fail the request with STATUS_INVALID_PARAMETER.
+If the server implements the SMB 3.0.2 or SMB 3.1.1 dialect, the read is being executed on a named pipe, and the SMB2_READFLAG_READ_UNBUFFERED bit is set in the Flags field, the server MUST fail the request with STATUS INVALID PARAMETER.

-If Connection.Dialect belongs to the SMB 3.x dialect family and if any of the following conditions are TRUE, the server MUST fail the request with STATUS_INVALID_PARAMETER:
+If Connection.Dialect belongs to the SMB 3.x dialect family and if any of the following conditions are TRUE, the server MUST fail the request with STATUS INVALID PARAMETER:

-- Connection.Dialect is "3.0.2" or "3.1.1" and Channel is not equal to SMB2_CHANNEL_RDMA_V1_INVALIDATE or SMB2_CHANNEL_RDMA_V1 or SMB2_CHANNEL_NONE. - Connection.Dialect is "3.0" and Channel is not equal to SMB2_CHANNEL_RDMA_V1 or SMB2_CHANNEL_NONE. - Channel is equal to SMB2_CHANNEL_RDMA_V1 or SMB2_CHANNEL_RDMA_V1_INVALIDATE and any of the following conditions is TRUE: - The underlying Connection is not RDMA. - Length, ReadChannelInfoOffset, or ReadChannelInfoLength is equal to 0.
+- Connection.Dialect is "3.0.2" or "3.1.1" and Channel is not equal to SMB2_CHANNEL_RDMA_V1_INVALIDATE or SMB2_CHANNEL_RDMA_V1 or SMB2_CHANNEL_NONE. - Connection.Dialect is "3.0" and Channel is not equal to SMB2_CHANNEL_RDMA_V1 or SMB2_CHANNEL_NONE. - Channel is equal to SMB2_CHANNEL_RDMA_V1 or SMB2_CHANNEL_RDMA_V1_INVALIDATE and any of the following conditions is TRUE:

+- The underlying Connection is not RDMA. - Length, ReadChannelInfoOffset, or ReadChannelInfoLength is equal to 0.

 The server MUST issue a read to the underlying object store represented by Open.LocalOpen for the length, in bytes, given by Length, at the offset, in bytes, from the beginning of the file, provided in Offset.
-If the server implements the SMB 3.0.2 or SMB 3.1.1 dialect and if the SMB2_READFLAG_READ_UNBUFFERED bit is set in the Flags field of the request, the server SHOULD<a04> indicate to the underlying object store not to buffer the read data.
+If the server implements the SMB 3.0.2 or SMB 3.1.1 dialect and if the SMB2_READFLAG_READ_UNBUFFERED bit is set in the Flags field of the request, the server SHOULD<304> indicate to the underlying object store not to buffer the read data.

-If the read is being executed on a named pipe, and the pipe is in blocking mode (the default), the operation could block for a long time, so the server MAY<a05> choose to handle it asynchronously, as specified in section 3.3.4.2.
+If the read is being executed on a named pipe, and the pipe is in blocking mode (the default), the operation could block for a long time, so the server MAY<305> choose to handle it asynchronously, as specified in section 3.3.4.2.
 To query a pipe's blocking mode, use the FilePipeInformation file information class, as specified in [MS-FSCC] section 2.4.29.
-To change a pipe's blocking mode, use an SMB2 SET INFO Request with the FilePipeInformation file information class, as specified in [MS-FSCC] section 2.4.29.<a href="mailto:sold-section
+To change a pipe's blocking mode, use an SMB2 SET_INFO Request with the FilePipeInformation file information class, as specified in [MS-FSCC] section 2.4.29.<306> If the read is not finished in 0.5 milliseconds, the server MUST send an interim response to the client.

 If the read fails, the server MUST fail the request using the error code received from the read operation.
-If the read returns fewer bytes than specified by the MinimumCount field of the request, the server MUST fail the request with STATUS END OF FILE.
+If the read returns fewer bytes than specified by the MinimumCount field of the request, the server MUST fail the request with STATUS_END_OF_FILE.